chendonna3/diabetes-categorization/README.md

  - HeartDiseaseorAttack
  - Age

-There are 35346 diabetes, 4631 pre-diabetes patients, and 213703 patients without diabetes.
-That's 13.93% diabetes and 1.83% pre-diabetes

 ## Results
 The non-boosting methods for classification yielded accuracy scores capped at around 0.75, with the random forest model performing the best with 0.7562 accuracy, 0.7563 ROC AUC score, and 0.7961 recall on the balanced binary data set.
 The random forest model also provided relative importance scores for the features; the features with the highest importance scores were general health (0.2153), high blood pressure (0.2038), BMI (0.1279), age (0.1014), and high cholesterol (0.0937).